Smarty-Pants-Inc/botpack/SPEC.md

 Rules:

 * If two assets map to same output path: error unless one is explicitly aliased/hidden.
-* Aliases in `botyard.toml` can define short names.
+* Aliases in `botpack.toml` can define short names.
 * Alias collisions are errors.

 ### 10.5 Sync state tracking

-`.botyard/state/sync-<target>.json` records:
+`.botpack/state/sync-<target>.json` records:

-* botyard version
+* botpack version
 * target config hash
 * list of materialized paths and their sources (workspace or pkg + asset)
 * generated file checksums

 State tracking should also support drift detection:

-* if a botyard-managed output has been modified since last sync and is not `--force`, treat as a conflict
+* if a botpack-managed output has been modified since last sync and is not `--force`, treat as a conflict

-`botyard sync --clean` removes only paths recorded in the state file that are no longer desired.
+`botpack sync --clean` removes only paths recorded in the state file that are no longer desired.

 ### 10.6 Sync modes

 * Default: apply changes
 * `--dry-run`: print plan (create/link/remove/generate) without writing
-* `--clean`: remove stale botyard-managed outputs
+* `--clean`: remove stale botpack-managed outputs
 * `--force`: overwrite conflicting unmanaged files only if explicitly requested
-* `--watch`: watch workspace + `.botyard/pkgs` changes; re-sync incrementally
+* `--watch`: watch workspace + `.botpack/pkgs` changes; re-sync incrementally

 ---